Osip Mandelstam: Two Poems

 $40

 Andrew Davis is a poet, translator, and cabinetmaker.
 His continuing project in poetry is the long poem IMPLUVIUM.
-His translation of Osip Mandelstam’s VORONEZH NOTEBOOKS (2016) and THREE BY TSVETAEVA (2024), were published by New York Review Books.
-As a cabinetmaker he specializes in fine architectural woodwork and art furniture.
+His translations of Osip Mandelstam’s VORONEZH NOTEBOOKS (2016) and THREE BY TSVETAEVA (2024) were published by New York Review Books.